On this page:

 - do legal work or give legal advice about the transfer of title.

 If you use a conveyancer, make sure that they are licensed.
-You can find a licensed conveyancer, or check a conveyancer’s licence details, by searching the Public register of conveyancers online.
+To find a licensed conveyancer, or check a conveyancer’s licence details, search our Public register of licensed conveyancers.

-Before a property is sold, you are required to provide the buyer with a Section 32 statement.
-This is usually prepared by your legal practitioner or conveyancer.
+Before a property is sold, you must give the buyer a Section 32 statement.
+This document is usually prepared by your legal practitioner or conveyancer.

 - outgoings (for example, rates)